 \subsection{Clustering algorithm using shifted starting times \cite{MPX13}}

-In some of our clustering algorithms we will use a slightly modified version of the clustering algorithm by Miller \etal \cite{MPX13}.
+In some of our clustering algorithms we will use a generalized\footnote{There are two difference between the algorithm here and the original \cite{MPX13} clustering algorithm.
+First, in \cite{MPX13} all the vertices are potential cluster centers (while we are allowing to use only a subset of the vertices as cluster centers).
+Secondly, in \cite{MPX13} the shifts $\delta_t$ are sampled randomly using exponential distribution.
+In contrast, here we are allowing to choose the shifts in an arbitrary manner.
+In particular, in \Cref{thm:Generalstrong,thm:ddimStrong} we will sample the shifts using betailed exponential distribution, while in \Cref{thm:SPDstrong} the shifts will be chosen deterministically.} version of the clustering algorithm by Miller \etal \cite{MPX13}.
 This version has also been applied by the author in a companion paper \cite{Fil19Padded}.
 Here we describe the algorithm and some of its basic properties.
-One of the main advantages of this algorithm, is that it inherently produces clusters with strong diameter.
+One of the main advantages of this algorithm is that it inherently produces clusters with strong diameter.
 Additionally, the inter-relationship between the clusters is relatively easy to analyze.